+- Spina bifida occulta.
 This is a mild form of spina bifida.
-The spinal cord and the surrounding structures
+The spinal cord and surrounding tissues stay

-stay inside the baby.
-But lower spine doesn’t form as it should.
+inside the baby.
+But the lower spine doesn’t form as it should.
 The child may have

 a hairy patch, dimple, or birthmark over the area of the defect.
-Other children may
+Or the problem may

-cord is outside of the body in the spine area.
+cord forms outside of the body in the spine area.
 The sac does not contain the spinal

 cord or nerves.

-This is a severe form of spina bifida.
-The spinal cord and nerves develop outside
+- This is a severe form of spina bifida.
+Part of the spinal cord and nerves form outside

 the body.
-They are contained in a fluid-filled sac that is outside of the body in
+They are contained in a fluid-filled sac that bulges from the baby’s back.

-the spine area.
-A baby with this problem usually has weakness and loss of sensation
+A baby with this problem usually has weakness and loss of feeling below the defect.

-below the defect.
 The baby may have problems with bowel and bladder function.
-Most
+Most will also have a